propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

     }
   },
 ```
-## Create a function to handle creating user accounts
+## Create a function to handle creating accounts

-To add that function go to `webapp/Tasks.controller.js` file and call 3 functions to handle showing or hiding buttons and task list
+In `webapp/Tasks.controller.js` file create a function as below and add three functions at the end to handle showing or hiding buttons and task list

 ```js
    onCreateAccount: function(){
       var input = this.getInputValues();